How to Master Your Local Real Estate Market

 It’s hard to convert prospects into clients, in any industry.
 But, in real estate, where big money and big assets are trading hands, it’s even harder to build the trust and overcome the inertia to achieve conversions.
 A recent report by the Online Marketing Institute estimated that up to 13 marketing touches are needed to move a lead through the sales funnel.
 How does a real estate agent find time?

 Drip Campaigns.
 Drip campaigns send targeted marketing messages to each of your segments at established intervals, which makes it much easier to reach those 13 marketing touches you’ll need for conversion.
+Drip campaigns allow for targeted, digestible pieces of your marketing strategy over time in order to build trust and awareness with your prospects.

 - Get a CRM